davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 you will make fewer mistakes by listening to others first, for you can listen to others' opinions and think about them carefully.

 doing a lot of tasks at the same time makes me nervous and stressed out.
 Therefore, I may make a lot of minor mistakes and get lower grade.

+### 艺术陶冶

+it is vital for individuals to have access to art exhibitions as a means to unwind and alleviate stress.
+Art provides a much-needed escape and can serve as a source of relaxation and rejuvenation.

+government support enables artists to create more art pieces for the public, significantly enhancing the cultural landscape.
+Art has the power to inspire, challenge societal norms, and foster social cohesion.

 ### 参观展馆